Semrush Pricing (2026) — Which Plan is Best for You?

 The Semrush app center

-In addition to purchasing one of the the main Semrush add-ons, you can also add functionality to your Semrush account by investing in a third-party app / integration from the Semrush app center.
+In addition to purchasing one of the main Semrush add-ons, you can also add functionality to your Semrush account by investing in a third-party app / integration from the Semrush app center.

 The Semrush app center